Types of Degrees Pharmacy Technician/Assistant Majors Are Getting

 Online Pharmacy Technician/Assistant Programs

-In 2019-2020, 507 schools offered a pharmacy technician/assistant program of some type.
+In the 2019-2020 academic year, 507 schools offered some type of pharmacy technician/assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|